-Slack for executives and EAs: 11 ways to enhance communication and streamline tasks
+Slack for Executives and EAs: 11 ways to enhance communication and streamline tasks

 Make meetings more manageable

-Slack has over 2,600 apps to choose from, to make it a breeze to work in Slack.
+Slack has over 2,600 apps to choose from, to make working in Slack a breeze.
 To improve and simplify meeting management, here are some of our app integrations that can help:

 - Google Calendar: Keep track of your meetings and never accidentally forget when one is occurring.
-Receive a notification every morning summarising a list of your meetings for the day, along with a notification ten minutes and one minute before a meeting starts.
+Receive a notification every morning summarizing a list of your meetings for the day, along with a notification 10 minutes and one minute before a meeting starts.
 Plus, join a Zoom call with a single click.

-- Doodle: Simplify meeting scheduling with time suggestions, participation availability invitations and easy date selection.
+- Doodle: Simplify meeting scheduling with time suggestions, participation availability invites and easy date selection.

 Sometimes a meeting may not be needed.
 Gain time back while streamlining communication with automated workflows.
 Instead of scheduling formal meetings, team members provide ongoing feedback by reacting to a message with a specific emoji.
 They’ll then receive instructions to share feedback in a simple form.